 Breaking Down Large Numbers

 Breaking down large numbers into smaller, more manageable units can make them easier to understand.
-For example, instead of thinking of a million dollars as a single lump sum, consider it as 1,000 sets of $1,000.
+Here's one way to look at it: instead of thinking of a million dollars as a single lump sum, consider it as 1,000 sets of $1,000.
 This can make the amount seem less abstract and more relatable.

 Real-World Examples